 Ballard Power Systems Inc. (TSX:BLDP)

-Ballard Power Systems Inc is a fast-growing clean energy startup.
+Ballard Power Systems Inc is a fast-growing clean energy startup and a great green energy company to invest in.
 The company is developing and commercializing proton exchange membrane fuel cells.
 The company’s primary activity is developing, manufacturing, selling, and servicing fuel cell devices for various applications, concentrating on motive power (transportation and logistics) and stationary power (back-up power, supplemental power, and distributed generation).
 A fuel cell is an environmentally friendly electrochemical device that generates energy by combining hydrogen fuel and oxygen (from the air).
 Its primary source of revenue is in China, although it also has operations in Germany, Belgium, Japan, Denmark, the United Kingdom, and other nations.

 Heavy-Duty revenue climbed by 89 percent to $22.5 million, owing to increasing sales to customers primarily in China, Europe, and North America.
 In addition, heavy-Duty Motive revenue climbed by 92 percent in Europe and 268 percent in North America, respectively.
 Ballard received $21.2 million in new orders in Q4 and delivered orders worth $36.7 million, leading to an Order Backlog of $93.1 million after the quarter.